 Keep exotic dangerous pests and diseases out of Australia.
 Never ignore our strict biosecurity rules.

-Import shipments may need to be treated and certified.
-Before you import, check our Biosecurity Import Conditions system (BICON).
+Imports may need to be treated and certified.
+Before you import, check the Biosecurity Import Conditions (BICON) system.

 About the pest

-The ant is found in Central, North and South America, Africa, Taiwan, Israel, Puerto Rico and Cuba.
-It has also been recorded in 6 Pacific Island groups.
-This includes the Galapagos Islands, Hawaii, New Caledonia and the Solomon Islands.
+The ant is native to Central and South America.
+It has spread to North America, Africa, Taiwan, Israel, Puerto Rico and Cuba.
+It has also spread to the Pacific including the Galapagos Islands, Hawaii, New Caledonia and the Solomon Islands.

 What to look for